LitKnd/TSQLBeginners/docs/README.md

  *  [47:54](https://www.youtube.com/watch?v=CF4NAcXuvgQ&t=2874s) Subquery in the select example
  *  [51:40](https://www.youtube.com/watch?v=CF4NAcXuvgQ&t=3100s) Setup for next week's homework, 11\_CTEsSubqueriesDerivedTables\_Homework.sql

-### Oh No, it's Scalar User Defined Functions
+### Solutions for CTEs and Friends, then Oh No, it's Scalar User Defined Functions

-*Releasing May 20, 2020*

-We'll talk through sample solutions for the previous week, then give an introduction to making code reusable using functions.
+This time, we talk through sample solutions for the previous week, then give an introduction to making code reusable using functions.
 We'll include big-picture information on why functions are controversial in SQL Server and how to be successful with them.

+**Sample solutions** are in [11_CTEsSubqueriesDerivedTables_Homework.sql](https://github.com/LitKnd/TSQLBeginners/blob/master/11_CTEsSubqueriesDerivedTables_Homework.sql)

+**Follow along with the demo** using [12_CTEsSubqueriesDerivedTables_Solutions.sql](https://github.com/LitKnd/TSQLBeginners/blob/master/12_CTEsSubqueriesDerivedTables_Solutions.sql)

+**Try your hand at the homework** with [13_ScalarUDFs_Demo.sql](https://github.com/LitKnd/TSQLBeginners/blob/master/13_ScalarUDFs_Demo.sql)

 ### Table Valued Functions and a little CROSS APPLY